 My interest, in the book and in my teaching generally, has been to give people the big picture of how the Bible holds together from beginning to end.
 Two outstanding influences in this regard have been the two year Bethel Bible Series of 56 studies (more recently expanded by Graeme MacRobb, former principal of Sydney’s Church Army College) and Graeme Goldsworthy’s little book “Gospel and Kingdom”.

 Before entering the ministry full-time, I enjoyed primary teaching for 16 years, so I know what it like to have a “real” job!

 I am married and we have three adult children and two grandchildren, so I also know a bit about being a husband, father and now grandfather.

-Well, now that you know something of where I am coming from, I hope you will find my future blogs helpful and practical.
+Well, now that you know something of where I am coming from, I hope you will find my future blogs, with other resources (mp3s and pdfs) that I’ve posted, helpful and practical.